stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 The device specifies a number of _queue families_ that define the capabilities of work that can be performed by that device (such as rendering, data transfer, etc).

-We create a new domain object for a _queue_ and the family:
+We create a new domain object for a _queue_ and its family:

 ```java
 public class Queue {